Metro Manila: Late 20th and early 21st centuries

 World War II resulted in the loss of more than 100,000 lives in the battle of Manila in 1945.
 Most of the developments in Burnham's design were also destroyed.
-Later on, Quezon City was eventually declared as the national capital in 1948 and later expanded to the areas formerly under the jurisdiction of Caloocan, Marikina, and San Mateo, Rizal.
+Later on, Quezon City was eventually declared as the national capital in 1948 and its territory was expanded to include the areas formerly under the jurisdiction of Caloocan, Marikina, and San Mateo, Rizal.

-Reinstitution as Metropolitan Manila under martial law

 On February 27, 1975, a referendum was held wherein residents of Greater Manila approved granting President Ferdinand Marcos the authority to restructure the local governments into an integrated system like a manager-commission for under such terms and conditions as he may decide.
 On November 7, 1975, Metro Manila was formally established through Presidential Decree No. 824.
 The Metropolitan Manila Commission was also created to manage the region.
 On June 2, 1978, through Presidential Decree No. 1396, the metropolitan area was declared the National Capital Region of the Philippines.
 When Metro Manila was established, there were four cities, Manila, Quezon City, Caloocan, Pasay and the thirteen municipalities of Las Piñas, Makati, Malabon, Mandaluyong, Marikina, Muntinlupa, Navotas, Parañaque, Pasig, Pateros, San Juan, Taguig, and Valenzuela.
-At present, all but one of these municipalities have become independent chartered cities; only Pateros still remains as a municipality.

 President Marcos appointed his wife, First Lady Imelda Marcos, as the first governor of Metro Manila in 1975, with her holding the position until 1986.
 As governor, she launched the City of Man campaign, with the Cultural Center of the Philippines Complex, Metropolitan Folk Arts Theater, Philippine International Convention Center, Coconut Palace and healthcare facilities such as the Lung Center of the Philippines, Philippine Heart Center, and the Kidney Center of the Philippines all being constructed precisely for this purpose.

-The capital of the Philippines was re-designated to Manila in 1976 through Presidential Decree No. 940.
+Most of these buildings are built in Brutalist style while incorporating tropical elements and Filipino motifs.
+The Marcos regime also re-designated Manila as the capital of the Philippines in 1976 through Presidential Decree No. 940.
 The decree states that Manila has always been, to the Filipino people and in the eyes of the world, the premier city of the Philippines, being the center of trade, commerce, education, and culture.
 While the then-newly formed region was designated as the seat of government.

-Fourth Philippine Republic
+On July 12, 1980, President Ferdinand Marcos created the Light Rail Transit Authority (LRTA) and assigned First Lady and Governor of Metro Manila Imelda Marcos as its chairman.
+In the late 1981, Manila started its construction of its first metro line, the LRT Line 1.
+In 1984, the southern section of the line along Taft Avenue was opened.
+The northern section up to Monumento was opened in 1985.

 President Marcos was overthrown in a non-violent revolution along EDSA, which lasted four days in late February 1986.
 The popular uprising, now known as the People Power Revolution, made international headlines as "the revolution that surprised the world".